Taste of Italy - Self-guided Bike Tour Of Emilia Romagna

 Highlights: Parma cured ham and Parmesan cheese

-Get up early to observe the artistry of a working Parmesan cheese maker on your way out this morning.
+Get up early for an optional visit, observing the artistry of a working Parmesan cheese maker on your way out this morning.
 You'll ride along bike paths following an old railroad.
 Your destination is a city where your taste buds will not be disappointed.
 It is, however, a city where the arts flourished also outside of the kitchen: Parmigianino, Corregio, and Giuseppe Verdi are some of the most famous citizens.
 Enjoy time in the historic center and delight your palate with Parma's signature cured ham (prosciutto crudo) and Parmesan cheese, eaten at an aperitivo or perhaps sprinkled on homemade pasta dishes.
-Dinner is included tonight.
 Daily Mileage: 62 km (39 mi).

 Loop ride into the hills to the castle of Torrechiara